How do I use a Zero Turn Mower on a hill properly?

-Before driving a Zero Mower on the hill, ensure all security measures are in place.
+Before driving a Mower on the hill, ensure all security measures are in place.
 Drive the front wheel when you mow on a hill with fifteen-degree slopes.
 You can also slot in the walk-behind model for this purpose.
 This reduces the risk of injury.
 Besides, use your seat belt for safety mowing.
 If you are able to control the speed and steering, you can avoid all the injuries.

 Dangers on Hillside

 As Zero Turn Mower only has the rear wheel for steering, the front wheels have no steering power.
 Only front wheels can allow the mower to make a sharp turn.
 When your mower is sliding on the hillside, the front wheel cannot work to prevent it.
 So, due to the design, do not make a sharp turn.